ShwetankVashishtha/chat-bot-automation/README.md

 https://botium.atlassian.net/wiki/spaces/BOTIUM/overview

-There are two ways to execute tests:
+There are two ways to execute automated tests:
   * Execute from docker container
   * Execute using docker compose